kathyrollo/jcucumberng-framework/README.md

 $ mvn verify
 ~~~

-Maven performs a one-time download of all dependencies for the first run.
-Execute `mvn verify` again after the downloads complete to begin test execution.
+Maven performs a one-time download of all dependencies.
+Execute `mvn verify` again after the downloads complete to begin running the tests.

 **Output:**
 ~~~